What is Decagon AI? Use cases, limitations, and better alternatives for enterprise support

 Complex workflows like refunds and returns

 Even seemingly simple tasks like refunds aren’t always straightforward — especially for businesses managing loyalty programs, product categories, return conditions, and internal approval rules.
 What looks like a basic request often requires pulling data from multiple systems and applying nuanced logic.
-Decagon may handle the front end of these requests, but it often falters when real complexity kicks in.
-Assembled, by contrast, supports hybrid workflows and smart handoffs that ensure nothing slips through the cracks — no matter how edge-case the request.

 Support doesn’t run in a vacuum — it runs on messy systems, shifting workflows, and real human expectations.
 Decagon’s LLMs may be strong, but without deep operational orchestration, even simple tasks can fall apart in production.
-What looks seamless in a demo often struggles in the wild, especially when teams rely on brittle integrations or lack the context to coordinate effectively between AI and human agents.

 Decagon pricing

-• Per-conversation pricing: A flat rate for every AI-handled interaction, regardless of the outcome.
+• Per-conversation pricing: A flat rate for every AI-handled interaction, regardless of the outcome

-• Per-resolution pricing: A higher rate, charged only when the AI agent fully resolves the customer’s issue.
+• Per-resolution pricing: A higher rate, charged only when the AI agent fully resolves the customer's issue

 The second model is positioned as more performance-driven, but in practice, most teams default to the per-conversation model.
 It’s easier to explain internally, more predictable to forecast, and avoids the murky work of defining what counts as a “resolution.”
 (Even Decagon notes that this can be up for debate.)

-That flexibility might seem appealing, but it doesn’t eliminate uncertainty.
-Decagon doesn’t publish any baseline rates, usage thresholds, or real-world cost examples — making it hard for support leaders to estimate spend, especially during volume surges or seasonal spikes.
-And because both models are usage-based, costs can compound quickly without clear guardrails.
+That flexibility might seem appealing, but it doesn't eliminate uncertainty.
+Decagon doesn't publish baseline rates, usage thresholds, or real-world cost examples — making it hard for support leaders to estimate spend, especially during volume surges or seasonal spikes.

 Why that matters for support teams